sebastian-montero/sebastian-montero.github.io/posts/notes-on-information-retrieval-1.md

 - Personal: These can be part of personal computers, email apps, etc. They include user-specific features like categorizing emails into spam.
 The main challenge here is handling different data types and making the system maintenance tools lightweight.

 <br />
-## Simple boolean retrieval example
+## Baby steps: a simple boolean retrieval example

 Take the book *Shakespeare's Collected Works* which includes multiple plays by Shakespeare as our search collection.
 In this example, a user wants to find plays containing the characters `BRUTUS AND CESAR and NOT CALPURINA`.
 This is a typical IR problem where you are filtering for documents that contain similar terms and also excluding additional terms.
 Even though a computer can easily do a GREP (linear scan) through the documents on this collection (which includes just a few million words), we might want to approach this problem as an information retrieval solution which allows us to: